cs-education/classTranscribe/first_pass.md

 # First Pass Interface Tutorial
 Hi!
 Welcome to a quick introduction on how to transcribe using ClassTranscribe.

-## 1. Type as you listen to the video and press enter key after every logical break to solidify transcription segment
+## 1. Type as you listen to the video and press enter after every logical break

 ![image](http://i.imgur.com/vqSHWbT.gif)